Go to the Staff section

 Research data must be kept securely at all times, especially when collected in the field before being transferred back to Oxford Brookes University.

-Laptops and other devices should be encrypted; password protection alone is not adequate.
+Laptops and other devices should be password protected and data files encypted.
 Data may be stored in Google Drive, for which the University has a security agreement.

 User guide to file encryption